stefansphtr/stefansphtr/README.md

 - LinkedIn: [LinkedIn profile](https://www.linkedin.com/in/stefanus-bernard-melkisedek/)
 - Email: stefanussipahutar@gmail.com

-Feel free to contact me with any questions, or just to say hi.
+Feel free to contact me with any questions or to say hi.
 I'm always open to new ideas and collaborations.

 ## 🎈 Fun Fact